FREE SHIPPING on orders of $85 or more

 Individual scribes in the Ireland during the Middle Ages would often record a person's name various ways.
 How the name was recorded depended on what that particular scribe believed the proper spelling for the name pronounced to him was.
 Spelling variations revealed in the search for the origin of the Gahagan family name include Geoghegan, Gagahan, Gahagan, Gahaghan, Gaghan, Gegan, MacGeoghegan, Geohan and many more.

-Another 56 words (4 lines of text) are included under the topic Early Gahagan Notables in all our PDF Extended History products.
+Another 28 words (2 lines of text) are included under the topic Early Gahagan Notables in all our PDF Extended History products and printed products wherever possible.

 Irish families began to immigrate to British North America and the United States in the 18th century, but the greatest influx of Irish immigrants came during the Great Potato Famine of the late 1840s.
 The earlier settlers came to North America after a great deal of consideration and by paying relatively high fees for their passage.
 These settlers were primarily drawn by the promise of land.
 Those later settlers that came during the 1840's were trying to escape the conditions of poverty, starvation, disease, and death that had stricken Ireland.
 Due to the enormity of their numbers and the late date of their arrival, these immigrants primarily became hired laborers instead of homesteading settlers like their predecessors.
 An exhaustive search of immigration and passenger lists has revealed many Irish immigrants North America bearing the name Gahagan: